benjaminls/benjaminls.github.io/research.md

 **This page is under construction.
 The current state is a draft of the final text and titles.
 Please assume everything here is temporary.**

-# Future Projects

-## Simulating Performance Benchmarks of the LDMX Silicon Trackers

-For the upcoming SULI Summer 2022 Internship at SLAC National Accelerator Laboratory

-* * *

 # Current Projects